isisaddons-legacy/isis-module-security/README.md

 These features are derived from the Isis metamodel and can be scoped at either a _package_, _class_ or individual _class member_.
 Permissions themselves can either _allow_ or _veto_ the ability to _view_ or _change_ any application feature.

 A key design objective of this module has been to limit the amount of permissioning data required.
-To this objective:
+To support this objective:

 * permissions are hierarchical: a class-level permission applies to all class members, while a package-level permission applies to all classes of all subpackages